-Congratulations to the winners, who are now our official candidates for November!
 For PA and Chesco judicial seats, see here.
 For Magisterial District Judges, see here.
-For other offices, see individual zones’ info here.
-See Chesco Voter Services complete results for these offices here.
+For School Board candidates, see here.
+For other offices, see individual zones here.
+Download handout with County and State candidates here.

-Chester County row offices on the ballot in 2021:
+Chester County row offices on the ballot in 2021 (download handout here):

 • Clerk of Courts

-The row officers, so named from the floor plan of their former quarters, are elected officials who are responsible for running the County’s various offices.
+The row officers, so named from the floor plan of their former quarters in the Historical Court House, are elected officials who are responsible for running the County’s various offices.
 Their term of office is 4 years; the other 5 row offices (District Attorney, Prothonotary, Recorder of Deeds, Register of Wills, and Sheriff) will be up for election in 2023.

 The County Clerk of Courts manages paperwork for criminal court filings and records in the Chester County Court of Common Pleas, handling 6,000 cases each year.
 The office also staffs all criminal, juvenile and dependency hearings for the Chester County Court of Common Pleas.
 It assesses fines, costs and restitution and collects fees in conjunction with the Chester County Adult Probation and Parole Department.
 It collects bail money and returns it upon completion of court action; and it maintains records and dockets for a variety of matters including constables and private detectives.